full professor at the Strasbourg Conservatory and at the Strasbourg Academy of Music

 former chief conductor of the Kyiv Symphony Orchestra

-Ukho Ensemble, Luigi conducted three sold-out opera productions at the National Opera of Ukraine and recorded CDs dedicated to Gervasoni (Winter & Winter), Hosokawa and Andreyev (Kairos), and Solbiati (EMA Vinci Records).
-His innovative interpretations of Early Music with La Dolce Maniera are featured in two CDs dedicated to Monteverdi and Gesualdo (Stradivarius), praised for their vibrancy and emotional depth.
+Ukho Ensemble (Kyiv), which he co-founded, he conducted three sold-out opera productions at the National Opera of Ukraine and recorded several CDs for the labels Winter & Winter (Gervasoni), Kairos (Hosokawa and Andreyev), and EMA Vinci Records (Solbiati).
+His innovative approach to early music with the vocal ensemble La Dolce Maniera (which he also co-founded) is captured in two recordings dedicated to Monteverdi and Gesualdo (Stradivarius), praised for their vitality and emotional depth.

-As a guest conductor and instrumentalist, Luigi has performed in prestigious venues and festivals across Europe, the United States, and China, including Carnegie Hall, the Salzburger Festspiele, BBC Proms, Biennale di Venezia, and Klangspuren.
-He has worked alongside artists such as Juliane Banse, Sandrine Cantoreggi, David Grimal, Barbara Hannigan, and András Keller.
+As guest conductor and instrumentalist, he has performed at major venues and festivals worldwide — including Carnegie Hall, the Salzburger Festspiele, BBC Proms, the Venice Biennale, and Klangspuren — sharing the stage with artists such as Juliane Banse, Sandrine Cantoreggi, David Grimal, Barbara Hannigan, and András Keller.

-A dedicated pedagogue, Luigi is professor of cimbalom at the Conservatoire and Académie Supérieure de Musique in Strasbourg, where he founded and directed the Academy's Contemporary Music Ensemble.
-His publications include
+A committed pedagogue, he teaches cimbalom at the Conservatoire and the Académie Supérieure de Musique of Strasbourg, where he also founded and directed the Academy’s Contemporary Music Ensemble.
+He is the author of

-A Natural Gesture - Thoughts on Musical Praxis and Conducting (Wolke Verlag, 2023), and The Cimbalom - Reference Guide for Performers and Composers (2024).
-Luigi's love for cinema has inspired him to explore the connections between music, time, and the sacred in film.
-This passion culminated in his 2024 publication Between Heaven and Mud: Andrei Tarkovsky and Béla Tarr, the Sacred Time, a reflection on the themes of transcendence and immanence in the works of these two visionary directors.
+A Natural Gesture – Thoughts on Musical Praxis and Conducting (Wolke Verlag, 2023), and The Cimbalom – Reference Guide for Performers and Composers (2024).
+His love of cinema led him to explore the links between music, time, and the sacred on screen, culminating in his book Between Heaven and Mud: Andrei Tarkovsky and Béla Tarr, the Sacred Time (2024), a reflection on transcendence and immanence in the work of these two visionary directors.
+His upcoming book, The Breath of Time, will be devoted to the natural law underlying the rules of musical agogics, at the crossroads of perception, gesture, and inner rhythm.

 Not to be altered without permission)